shipwright-io/community/ships/0043-multi-arch-image-builds.md

   ...
   output:
     image: <url>
-    multiArch:
     platforms:
       - arch: amd64
         os: linux
       - arch: s390x
         os: linux
       - arch: arm64
         os: linux
       - arch: ppcle64
         os: linux
 ```

 #### `BuildRun` Controller Reconciliation

 ##### Validations

-The following validations should be run if `spec.output.mutliArch.platforms` is not empty.
+The following validations should be run if `spec.output.platforms` is not empty.

-For each image platform referened in the `platforms` array, the `BuildRun` controller should
+For each image platform referenced in the `platforms` array, the `BuildRun` controller should
 verify that at least one node with the respective `kubernetes.io/os` and `kubernetes.io/arch` label
 value is present.
 If no such node exists, the controller should set the `BuildRun`'s status to
 failed with an appropriate message and reason code.